aspencoyle/fish541_lab/methods/1_Respirometry/Protocol.md

 ---

 ### Set-up
 The PreSens 10-Channel OXY-10 ST (G2) oxygen meter was used with Oxygen Dipping Probe DP-PSt7 and after market temperature probes to assess the oxygen consumption of mussels.
 The meter, probe, and technical specifications of the meter are found below.
+The meter guide is unavailable online as this model has been discontinued.

 ![image](https://github.com/afcoyle/fish541_lab/blob/main/methods/1_Respirometry/photos/Respirometer.PNG)
 ![image](https://github.com/afcoyle/fish541_lab/blob/main/methods/1_Respirometry/photos/O2probe.PNG)